haoqindeng/haoqindeng.github.io/_pages/cv.md

 * Video Game Programming
   *	Implemented 2D classical Arcade games such as Zelda, Super Mario, PAC-MAN
   *	Implemented 3D games such as Mario Cars, FPS, Parkor game
-  *	programmed game engines using C++ and SDL libraries
+  *	Programmed game engines using C++ and SDL libraries
 * Mobile App: Go Eat
   *	Developed a cross-platform app that recommends restaurants based on users’ preferences
   *	Created KNN and genetic models to recommend restaurants given users’ and restaurants’ features